The symplectic isotopy problem for rational cuspidal curves: Symplectic isotopy problems for reducible configurations

 $\mathcal{G}$ is dual to the configuration $\mathcal{G}^\star$, comprised of three conics in a pencil (intersecting at four triple points) and a line tangent to all three of them.
 We can also obstruct $\mathcal{G}^\star$.

 \begin{prop} There is no symplectic embedding of the configuration $\mathcal{G}^\star$ in $\cptwo$. \end{prop}

-\begin{proof} We will show that $\mathcal{G}$ is birationally derived from $\mathcal{G}^\star$.
-Blow up at three of the four basepoints of the pencil; the proper transforms of the conics are symplectic +1-spheres, intersecting at a single point (namely, the fourth basepoint).
-We can apply McDuff's theorem, to identify one of the three conics with $\cpone$.
-Then Lemma~\ref{l:hom} implies the other two conics are also symplectic lines, and the image of the tangent line has class $2h-e_1-e_2-e_3$.
-Blowing down positively intersecting exceptional spheres in classes $e_1,e_2,e_3$ using Lemma~\ref{l:blowdown}, $\mathcal{G}^\star$ blows down to a conic simultaneously tangent to each of the three concurrent lines. \end{proof}
+\begin{proof} We will show that there is a birational derivation from $\mathcal{G}^\star$ to a configuration containing $\mathcal{G}$.
+Given a symplectic realization of $\mathcal{G}^\star$, blow up at three of the four basepoints of the pencil.
+The proper transforms of the conics are symplectic +1-spheres, intersecting at a single point (namely, the fourth basepoint).
+We can apply Theorem~\ref{thm:mcduff} to identify one of the three conics with $\cpone$.
+Then Lemma~\ref{l:hom} implies the other two conics are also symplectic lines, the image of the tangent line has class $2h-e_1-e_2-e_3$, and the three exceptional spheres represent $h-e_1-e_2$, $h-e_2-e_3$, and $h-e_1-e_3$.
+Blowing down positively intersecting exceptional spheres in classes $e_1,e_2,e_3$ using Lemma~\ref{l:blowdown}, the total transform of the realization of $\mathcal{G}^\star$ blows down to a conic simultaneously tangent to each of the three concurrent lines, together with a triangle of lines inscribed in the conic.
+Since this configuration contains $\mathcal{G}$, the configuration $\mathcal{G}^\star$ is obstructed by Proposition~\ref{l:biratexist}. \end{proof}

 We also obstruct the following related configurations: \begin{itemize} \item[$\Gc_4$:] comprising two conics with a single point of tangency of order 4, and a line tangent to both; \item [$\Gc_{2,2}$:] comprising two conics with two simple tangencies, and a line tangent to both. \end{itemize}